Stroudsburg Medical Negligence Lawyers

 Punitive damages are damages designed to punish the defendant for their malicious or egregious conduct.
-If you have suffered medical malpractice injuries due to the defendant’s malicious conduct, the court may award punitive damages, but in the Pennsylvania medical malpractice context, these damages are limited to just two times the total compensatory damages.
+If you have suffered medical malpractice injuries or suffered the loss of a loved one due to the defendant’s malicious conduct, the court may award punitive damages, but in the Pennsylvania medical malpractice context, these damages are limited to just two times the total compensatory damages.

 Here at Drake, Hileman & Davis, PC, our attorneys bring to bear nearly a century of experience representing injured plaintiffs in medical malpractice lawsuits against physicians, surgeons, nurses, and hospitals, among others.
 We fully understand the challenges associated with litigating medical malpractice claims against defendants with substantial resources and with the built-in legitimacy provided by their profession, and are well-equipped to pursue litigation and recover damages on behalf of our clients.

-Our firm is dedicated to personalized legal advocacy.
+Our firm is dedicated to personalized legal advocacy in all forms of personal injury claims.
 Throughout the litigation process, we are readily available to answer any questions or concerns you may have about your lawsuit and about the litigation process generally.
 We recognize that every client is different, and that some clients may have different strategic objectives.
 At every stage, we will work closely with you to ensure that your objectives are properly targeted and enabled by our efforts.

-Call (888) 777-7098 today to setup a free consultation with a Stroudsburg medical malpractice attorney here at Drake, Hileman & Davis, PC.
+Call (888) 777-7098 today to setup a free consultation with the Stroudsburg medical negligence lawyers here at Drake, Hileman & Davis, PC.